splunk/public-o11y-docs/apm/db-query-perf/db-query-performance.rst

         :alt: Database Infrastructure Performance panel

 The performance metrics display is enabled by related content correlation of databases that happens when the OpenTelemetry (OTel) Collector is connected to a database.
 For more information, see :ref:`get-started-relatedcontent`.
-The Database Infrastructue Performance panel includes a link to the relevant Infrastructure Navigator view.
+Expand the Database Infrastructue Performance panel to see the relevant Infrastructure Navigator view.
 You can use this panel to review key metrics without leaving Splunk APM.

 .. raw:: html